oe/sourcetree-alfred-workflow/README.md

 ## Custom your perferred code editor
 1. Open Alfred Preferences panel
 2. find and click the `SourceTree` in **Wokflows** list
-3. click the variable icon *[𝓍]* in the top right to show the variable popup
+3. click `Configure Workflow...` button bellow the workflow name
-4. add a variable named `EDITOR_CLI`, set its value to your favorite editor's cli name, such as:
+4. change the value of `Code Editor Cli`, set its value to your favorite editor's cli name, such as:
+   1. `code` for VSCode (default)
+   2. `xed` for Xcode
-	> `subl` for Sublime Text
+   3. `subl` for Sublime Text
-	> `xed` for Xcode

-   do not remove the variable `PATH`, if your editor cli name not
-	found, you may edit `PATH` then append its path to existing value, be aware of the PATH format.
+   4. `webstorm` for WebStorm
+   5. `idea` for IntelliJ IDEA
+   Tips: if your preferred editor not available in CLI, make sure you've append it's binary file's directory to the `PATH`

 5. click `save` button to save variable settings
 6. click the bug 🐞 icon in the top right to show the debug log
 7.  try yourself, if it works, congratulations; if not, check the debug log, make sure the cli name is existing and correct, and `PATH` contains your cli

 ## Contributions and Support
 I'm new to swift, feel free to make a pull request if you are willing to improve the code quality or its functions.